franekp/well-typed-hs/README_DEV.md

 TODO:
- - get rid of position information from UPolyType
- - exact record types
- - pretty-printing for error messages
+ - error messages for record field names
  - when a generic function (show) is applied to an ill-typed expression, program just assumes it's type is Void and ignores this error